 The stars in the sky – God’s fantastic light show – give the first astrologers – the ancient masters of spiritual knowledge – a voice for eternity.

-Civilizations rise and fall and it’s a tradition that when darkness descended on the civilization that first practiced the Religion of the Stars, that colonies were established in Egypt, India, Crete, Peru, Mexico, China and Chaldea to preserve its astrological and spiritual teachings.
+Civilizations rise and fall and it’s a tradition that when darkness descended on the civilization that first practiced the Religion of the Stars, that colonies were established in Egypt, India, Crete, Peru, Mexico, China and Chaldea to preserve its astrological and spiritual knowledge.

-Since then the Religion of the Stars has had a long and perilous history.
+Since then the Religion of the Stars has had a perilous history.
 Astrology – its practical application and the first science – has played a significant role in humanity’s story but its highly elevated spiritual teachings have rarely impacted humankind.

 The Religion of the Stars